 With oil and gas exploration across North America increasing, the demand for water hauling services remains steady.
 Companies like EOG Resources and other major gas companies depend on oilfield service providers to transport water for hydraulic fracturing and disposal.

-While not completely recession-proof, the oilfield industry still offers stable employment, particularly in high-production regions like Texas and, North Dakota, and Alberta.
+While not completely recession-proof, the oilfield industry still offers stable employment, particularly in high-production regions like Texas and North Dakota.
 Many businesses sell water hauling services to keep up with demand, ensuring job stability for experienced haulers.

 Work Schedules and Career Longevity